liamcottle/rustplus.js/README.md

 });
 ```

+Note: Once you have called `getEntityInfo` at least once for an entity id, you will receive broadcast messages automatically from the Rust server when the entity's state changes between on and off.
+These broadcasts won't be sent until you do so.

 ## Handle Messages

 A message is a payload of data sent to you from the Rust Server.
 This shouldn't be confused with Chat Messages.